Navigation

 By Cmglee, CC BY-SA 4.0, via Wikimedia Commons

-WGS-84 has become the de facto standard for satellite navigation since its adoption by the Navstar Global Positioning System (GPS) and the USA’s permission for civilian use of GPS in 1983.
+WGS-84 became the de facto standard for satellite navigation after its adoption by the Navstar Global Positioning System (GPS) and the USA’s 1983 permission for civilian use.

-As a result of these developments, modern aircraft navigation standards now require aircraft to follow geodesic segments on the WGS-84 ellipsoid, see RTCA DO-283C / Eurocae ED-323.
+As a result, modern aircraft navigation standards require aircraft to follow geodesic segments on the WGS-84 ellipsoid.
+See RTCA DO-283C / Eurocae ED-323.

 Map projection